Mather-Sophi/sp-debug-bar-for-sophi/CONTRIBUTING.md

 1. Changelog: Add/update the changelog in `CHANGELOG.md` and `readme.txt`.
 1. Props: update `CREDITS.md` file with any new contributors, confirm intainers are accurate.
-1. New files: Check to be sure any new files/paths that are unnecessary in the production version are included in `.gitattributes`.
+1. New files: Check to be sure any new files/paths that are unnecessary in the production version are included in `.distignore`.
 1. Readme updates: Make any other readme changes as necessary.  `README.md` is geared toward GitHub and `readme.txt` contains WordPress.org-specific content.
 The two are slightly different.
 1. Merge: Make a non-fast-forward merge from your release branch to `develop` (or merge the pull request), then do the same for `develop` into `trunk` (`git checkout trunk && git merge --no-ff develop`). `trunk` contains the stable development version.
 1. Test: While still on the `trunk` branch, test for functionality locally.